zaourid1/hellosynk/CONTRIBUTING.md

-# Contributing to MindAI
+# Contributing to HelloSynk

-Thank you for your interest in contributing to MindAI!
+Thank you for your interest in contributing to HelloSynk!
 This document provides guidelines and instructions for contributing.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/mindai.git`
+2. Clone your fork: `git clone https://github.com/yourusername/HelloSynk.git`
 3. Install in development mode: `pip install -e ".[dev]"`
 4. Create a new branch: `git checkout -b feature/your-feature-name`